 Each person's ideal weight is different, but as a rule, your BMI should be at or less than 30 to have a tummy tuck.
 The goal should be to have more loose skin and less fat.
 This doesn't mean a crash diet before your tummy tuck surgery, but rather, a gradual weight loss is best.
 That means you will have to plan your tummy tuck surgery accordingly.
 For patients who are having trouble losing weight, I can help you.

 I prescribe Qsymia, which is a weight loss medication that can help reduce cravings and accelerate weight loss.
 Call and ask my staff about this option if you are having trouble getting your BMI under control.
 I am happy to prescribe you Qsymia to get you started.
-I have certainly performed a tummy tucks in women whose BMI is above 30.
+I have certainly performed tummy tucks on women whose BMI was above 30.
 There are some women who carry their weight in the thighs and hips and buttock.
 These patients are still good candidates for abdominoplasty, even though they may be above the BMI threshold.

 Conversely, some women carry their weight in their abdomen - and worse - inside their abdomen.
 This is "visceral" fat or male-pattern fat (think of a man's "beer belly" where there is no loose skin and the abdomen is firm and full).
 These patients are not good candidates for abdominoplasty - even with a BMI BELOW 30 - because there is no way to tighten the muscles; there is no place for the fat to go.